-For the uninitiated, Japanese curry and Indian curry may sound or even look just the same.
+According to Culinary Lab School, the two cuisines share some similarities, but Indian curry has been around for far longer.
+Japanese curry and Indian curry may sound or even look just the same.
 But for curry lovers and connoisseurs, there is definitely more than meets the eye between these spicy dishes.

 Definitely, the two cuisines share some similarities, but Indian curry has been around for far longer.
 The word “curry” itself is derived from the word “kari” of the Tamil people of India and Sri Lanka, which means “sauce” or generally denotes vegetables and meat cooked with spices.

 The rise of the Mughal Empire by the 16th century, as well as the establishment of a Portuguese trading port in Goa, gave rise to different varieties of curry.
 The latter, in particular, led to the introduction of chili peppers to India from the Americas.

 In turn, the concept of adding spicy sauces to boiled and cooked meats began creeping into English cuisine by the 17th century.
 Curry was further introduced to other cultures around the world due to British colonization.
 For instance, Indian workers in the British sugar industry in the Caribbean began cooking and spreading the dish in the locale.

 Eventually, curry was brought into Japanese culture around the Meiji period during the late 19th century, thanks to the British who were ruling India at that time.
 Naturally, the Japanese developed their own way of cooking and enjoying curry, and thus the difference.

 Foodies say that, in general, Japanese curry is not as spicy as Indian curry.
 For one, Japanese curry uses curry powder with less spices whereas Indian curry uses a variety of bases such as cumin, paprika, turmeric, and many more.
 Indian curry is more vibrant and bursting with flavor, while Japanese curry is sumptuous and “umami” but in a more understated manner.